RANSAC/RANSAC-Toolbox/README.txt

 Updates History (Discontinued: check the log on github)
 -------------------------------------------------------

+- Jul 2014: Added support for parameters structure to be passed to the evalaution and estiamtion functions (see test_RANSAC_circles.m)

 - Jan 2012: Migrating to github.
 From now on please check the update history on github.